Understand calling in Microsoft Teams

 Learn more about licensing for Phone System and Calling Plans from Country and region availability for Audio Conferencing and Calling Plans.

-Learn more about the Calling Plan add-ins from What are Calling Plans in Office 365?
+Learn more about the Calling Plan add-ins from Phone System and Calling Plans

 Learn more about Communications Credits from What are Communications Credits?